matthewzar/Public-Portfolio/README.md

  > Great tutor strongly recommend his help!!!

 #### [Fiverr](https://www.fiverr.com/users/matthew_zar/)
-Both freelance development and programming tutoring (note that certain items are unlisted, or the profile is paused, because I can't always keep up with demand).
+I offer both freelance development and programming tutoring.
+Because I can't always keep up with demand (and existing obligations take precedent over new customers), certain services may be unlisted and/or my profile may be paused.

+Some client reviews:
  > Absolutely brilliant coder.. very insightful...
 Extremely rapid and high quality implementation of the task.
 Excellent communication and provided excellent documentation as well.

  > Perfect as always.